GlucoFit/Glucofit-Model_Image_Classification/README.md

 ## Dataset

-We used the [Food-101 dataset](https://www.kaggle.com/datasets/dansbecker/food-101), which consists of 101 food categories.
+We used the [Food-101 dataset](https://www.kaggle.com/datasets/dansbecker/food-101), which consists of 101 food categories and then reduced it to 60 classes based on foods that are commonly eaten by Indonesian people.
 <details>
 <summary>Click to expand for the list of food categories</summary>